rmosolgo/graphql-ruby/readme.md

 ## To do:

 - Implement calls that return objects, bring connections into that paradigm
+- Use a good API for fields that return objects
 - Implement root calls w/ JSON arguments
 - Implement `schema()`
 - Implement calls as arguments
 - Implement call argument introspection (wait for spec)
 - Fix naming conflict for calls on fields (if parent has `some_call` and child has `some_call`, use child implementation)
 - Do something about the risk of accidently overriding important methods (eg `Field#value`) in custom classes
+- For fields that return objects, can they be queried _without_ other fields?
+Or must they always have fields?

 ## For example